-Career opportunities exist in youth services, mental retardation facilities, substance abuse, geriatric services, child development programs, and mental health units.
+Career opportunities exist in youth services, disabilities and special needs, substance abuse, geriatric services, child development programs, child and family services and mental health units.
 There are also opportunities in the area of general social services.
 The background in behavioral science can be applied in a wide variety of areas.
-The choice of electives and field placements allowed in this curriculum permits students to prepare for specific interests in the areas that they feel best suited to work.
+The choice of electives and field placements enable students to prepare for specific interests in the areas that they feel best suited to work.

 The electives chosen by students to prepare them for certain specialties must be selected from the list of department electives found in the Human Services Student Handbook.
+However, students may also select electives designed to transfer to a senior institution of their choice.